cloudmesh/classes/docs/source/i523/2017/course/cloud.rst

 issues in parallel computing are seen in day to day life for communication, synchronization, load balancing and decomposition.

+.. todo:: The slides or videos are going to be updated

 Slides: https://iu.app.box.com/s/nau0rsr39kyej240s4yz